tensorflow/tensor2tensor/docs/walkthrough.md

   --output_dir=~/t2t_train/base
 ```

-You can decode from the model interactively:
+You can decode from the model interactively to get translations:

 ```
 t2t-decoder \